-Dr. Mary Ann McColl is a Professor in the School of Rehabilitation Therapy (Occupational Therapy) and in the Department of Community Health & Epidemiology at Queen’s University.
+Dr. Mary Ann McColl is a Professor in the School of Rehabilitation Therapy (Occupational Therapy) and in the Department of Public Health Science at Queen’s University.

-She is also Associate Director of the Centre for Health Services & Policy Research, and Academic Lead for the Canadian Disability Policy Alliance — an association of academic, community and policy partners committed to understanding and enhancing disability policy in Canada.
+She is also Assistant Editor for the Canadian Journal of Disability Studies and Academic Lead for the Canadian Disability Policy Alliance — an association of academic, community and policy partners committed to understanding and enhancing disability policy in Canada.

 Dr. McColl is one of the authors of the Canadian Occupational Performance Measure and Research on the COPM.
-She is also author of Spirituality and occupational therapy, Introduction to disability, Theoretical basis of occupational therapy, Disability & social policy in Canada, Interventions, effects and outcomes in occupational therapy and Interprofessional primary health care.
+She is also author of 14 other books, including Spirituality and occupational therapy, Appreciative disability studies, Introduction to disability, Theoretical basis of occupational therapy, Disability & social policy in Canada, Interventions, effects and outcomes in occupational therapy and Interprofessional primary health care.